abs51295/ossprojects-wiki/Systers-Portal.md

 ### Meetup integration

 Systers used a platform of Meetup.com called Everywhere, but it was discontinued from last December 2014.
 It was FREE and it was perfect for Systers, because it created a global Meetup, and members were able to create local Meetups based on the global Meetup and have more control over their particular Meetup.
 We wanted it to be part of the Portal and not a standalone.
 Here is the [requirements document for Meetup integration](https://github.com/systers/portal/blob/develop/docs/requirements/Systers_GSoC15_PortalMeetupProject_Requirements.pdf).
+Propose a solution.

 **Skills needed**: Python, Django, Meetup API